Woodlands Senior Living of Farmington

 Assisted Living + Private Apartments

-Phase 2 of Woodlands Senior Living of Farmington is underway!
-This 40,000 square-foot addition will feature a 58-bed assisted living community with both private and shared rooms, as well as 22 upscale independent living private apartments featuring studio, one- or two-bedroom layout options.
+Phase 2 of Woodlands Senior Living of Farmington is now open!
+This 40,000 square-foot addition features a 58-bed assisted living community with both private and shared rooms, as well as 22 upscale independent living private apartments featuring studio, one- or two-bedroom layout options.
 Many of these apartments include special features such as patios, balconies, dishwashers and private washer/dryer.
 Independent living private apartments feature available assisted living packages or personal services offered à la carte.

 What type of accommodations are available?

 Because individuals with memory impairments may benefit from either option, the community features 12 private rooms and 12 double-occupancy rooms.
 For some individuals who experience anxiety when living alone, the comfort of having a roommate may help.

 - A large, open-air central atrium to allow for ample natural light and easy but secure resident access to outdoor area